This article was originally published in March 2022 and has since been updated in July 2023 based on new trends, discoveries, and research.

-Sourcing raw materials always brings with it some inherent risk.
-You may face a variety of challenges.
+Sourcing raw materials is a crucial part of many businesses, but it can come with some inherent risk, and you can face a variety of challenges.

-You may have unexpected delays in getting those raw materials to you–and those delays may continue to plague you long after the initial sourcing process is over.
+You may also have unexpected delays in getting those raw materials delivered to where you need them.
+Those delays can back up your processes and may continue to plague you long after the initial sourcing process is over.

 Local sourcing has a few critical advantages.
-First and foremost, it makes it easier to determine whether your materials are ethically sourced, since you’re able to get more information about your source.
+Primarily it makes it easier to determine whether your materials are ethically sourced, since you’re able to get more information about your source.
 Next, it’s often easier to get local materials to you, with fewer delays–and you may be able to bring them in faster when your inventory needs change suddenly.

 Pay attention to where your materials providers are getting their materials to help better maintain your supply chain.
 If your providers are sourcing their materials from overseas or even across the country, you may encounter delays despite the steps you have taken to localize your sourcing.

 Diversity is always a wise approach, and your raw materials sourcing is no exception.
 Sole sourcing, in some cases, may be less expensive, but it also means that you are entirely reliant on that source for your vital materials.
 If there are shortages and challenges that impact that supplier, you may find it impossible to overcome them for your own sourcing needs.
 On the other hand, if you have diversity in your sourcing, you may find that you can still bring in some of the raw materials you need even when challenges impact other areas of your supply chain.